vtex/shoreline/rfcs/admin/checkbox-group.md

 ### CheckboxGroup items

 Components with `role="group"` should have children of the same type.
-We don't do this restriction on the code, so the user should keep it in mind when using the `CheckboxGroup` children should have `Checkbox` type.
+We don't do this restriction on the code, so the user should keep in mind that when using the `CheckboxGroup` the children should be of `Checkbox` type.

 #### Items label